FPBench/FPBench/herbie-benches/HerbieTestFormat.md

 In such tests `default` is a synonym for `float` or `double`, depending on whether Herbie is run in 32-bit or 64-bit mode.

-Because Herbie uses sampling to determine the error a floating point expression, users can specify the input distribution of each variable (by default, Herbie uses a uniform distribution over 64 bit floats):
+Because Herbie uses sampling to determine the error of a floating point expression, users can specify the input distribution of each variable.
+By default, Herbie uses a uniform distribution over 64 bit <em>floats</em>, essentially just flipping a coin to determine each bit.
+To instead sample uniformly over the <em>reals</em> that floating point can represent, a user can annotate an input like so:

     (lambda ([y (uniform -1 1)])
       (sqrt (- 1 (sqr x))))